jdoleary/garden/Self Defense/Jiu Jitsu/People/Chris Paines.md

 	Because I'm on my side digging my toes into the floor they can't pull me down again Roll away and pull my bottom leg underneath me.
 I'm not sweeping them, I'm moving myself.
 The roll away almost looks like a gramby, you're curling up and inverting
 Mounted Arm Triangle: Go the other way, bridge over shoulder, get your arm to the ground and go baby bridge
+> [!note]
+> The direction in which you can stand up is also dictated by which arm is free because you need to post on the ground
+> In a darce it's the bottom arm so you must turn into them to stand
+> In an arm triangle it's the far arm so you must turn away to stand

 North south Kimura
 ![[Pasted image 20231028114552.png|360]]